IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 Hence, when you build a stack, the structure above is processed and generates a Docker image for the stack, along with tar files of each of the templates, which can then all be stored and referenced in a local or public Appsody repo.
 The Appsody CLI can access the repo to use the stack to initiate local development.

-For this exercise we will modify the nodejs-express stack that we have been using for our quote-frontend, to add some additional security hardening (individual enterprises often has specific security standards that need to be met to allow deployment).
+For this exercise we will modify the nodejs-express stack that we have been using for our quote-frontend, to add some additional security hardening (individual enterprises often have specific security standards that need to be met to allow deployment).

+> **NOTE**: For future reference, to make your own stack from scratch, instead of extending an existing one, follow this tutorial: <https://developer.ibm.com/tutorials/create-appsody-stack/>.

 ## 3. Create a new stack, based on an existing one

 To create a new stack, you must first construct a scaffold of the above structure.
 Stacks are classified as being `stable`, `incubating` or `experimental`.
 You can read more about these classifications [here](https://appsody.dev/docs/stacks/stacks-overview).
-To make things easy, the Appsody CLI supports an `appsody stack create` command to create a new stack, by copying of an existing one.
+To make things easy, the Appsody CLI supports an `appsody stack create` command to create a new stack, by copying an existing one.

-> **Note** In general, Appsody will always try and look in the existing repositories first for stacks, and then in the local cache.
-For normal stack usage this is exactly what you want - however, when in the process of creating new stacks, by definition, the existing repositories will not yet know about your new stack.
-Hence it is quicker in this situation to tell Appsody to look in the local cache first.
-You can do this by setting the following environment variable: `export APPSODY_PULL_POLICY=IFNOTPRESENT`.

 1. Copy and rename the nodejs-express stack, by running the `appsody stack create` command, which will create a sub directory containing the new stack.